Thierry Luescher: Student politics and public mandate

 While studying at the University of Cape Town, Luescher became a member of the South African Students Congress which deployed him to stand as candidate for the university's Students' Representative Council (SRC) in 1999.
 He was SRC Vice-President from 1999 to 2000 and a member of the national executive committee of the South African Union of Students (then SAU-SRC) in 2001.
 In 2019, Luescher was a surprise candidate for the national election to the Swiss National Council on the international list of the Social-Democratic Party of the canton of Fribourg, Switzerland.

-Career
+Research and education career

 Luescher started a career in research into higher education politics as the first researcher of the statutory South African advisory body to the Minister of Higher Education, the Council on Higher Education (2002-2008).
 He was a postdoctoral fellow (2009-2012) and senior lecturer (2012-2014) in Higher Education Studies at the University of the Western Cape.
 In 2014, Luescher moved to the University of the Free State in Bloemfontein/Mangaung to take up the post of assistant director for institutional research (2014-2017).
 During that time, he also added to his PhD in Political Science from UCT a postgraduate diploma in higher education teaching and learning.

-In 2017, he was called to take up the post of research director for higher education in the Human Sciences Research Council.
+In 2017, he was appointed as research director for higher education in the Human Sciences Research Council.
+Since 2022 he oversees the education research portfolio of the Human Sciences Research Council as Strategic Lead: Equitable Education.

-Luescher has held additional honorary academic appointments, including as extra-ordinary senior lecturer in political studies with the Department of Political Science, University of the Western Cape (2011-2015), and as affiliated associate professor in higher education studies with the School of Higher Education Studies, University of the Free State (2017 to present).
+Luescher has held honorary academic appointments, including as extra-ordinary senior lecturer in political studies with the Department of Political Science, University of the Western Cape (2011-2015), as affiliated associate professor (2017 to 2022) and research fellow (since 2022) in higher education studies with the School of Higher Education Studies, University of the Free State, and as adjunct professor to the Chair: Critical Studies in Higher Education Transformation at Nelson Mandela University since 2022.

-He is a founder and trustee of the South Africa-based open access academic publisher African Minds; a founder and editor of the Journal of Student Affairs in Africa (2013 to present) which is published with Stellenbosch University; an associate editor of the series African Higher Education Dynamics since 2015; and an international associate editor of the Ugandan Makerere Journal of Higher Education and the US Journal of College Student Development.
+He is a founder and trustee of the South Africa-based open access academic publisher African Minds; a founder and editor of the Journal of Student Affairs in Africa (2013 to present); associate editor of the series African Higher Education Dynamics (since 2015); and international associate editor of the Ugandan Makerere Journal of Higher Education, the US Journal of College Student Development, and the European Journal of Higher Education.